Price-to-Tangible-Book in Germany: 8.76% CAGR and +3.72% Alpha Over the DAX

 What We Found

-The down capture of -22.69% is the defining characteristic.
-A negative down capture means the portfolio has historically gained in years when the benchmark fell.
-This isn't a hedging artefact.
-It's the result of holding companies whose earnings drivers are European industrial demand, not US consumer sentiment or tech growth rates.
-Beta of 0.482 confirms it: German tangible-book stocks move at roughly half the speed of SPY, and sometimes in the opposite direction.
+The down capture of -1.07% is the defining characteristic.
+A near-zero down capture means the portfolio has historically been flat in years when the DAX fell.
+The strategy doesn't participate in domestic downturns.
+It's the result of holding a quality-filtered subset of German industrials that behaves differently from the index as a whole.
+Beta of 0.533 confirms it: these stocks move at roughly half the speed of the DAX.

-2014 is another inflection: +17.45% against SPY's +7.38%.
+2013 is a standout: +38.96% against the DAX's +25.29%.
 European industrial earnings held up as the ECB's accommodative policy supported capex cycles, and low-P/TBV German industrials re-rated as real asset values became more appreciated by European institutional money.

 Annual Returns